Woo-Cheng-Shuan/Woo-Cheng-Shuan/README.md

 ---

+## 🎯 Career Goal

+To build a career at the intersection of business and technology by leveraging enterprise systems, data analytics, and digital solutions to improve business processes and support data-driven decision-making.
+I aspire to grow into a professional who can bridge business requirements and technical solutions while contributing to organizational transformation and innovation.

+---

-⭐ *“Turning data into insights, and ideas into systems.”*
+⭐ *"Turning data into insights, and ideas into systems."*